LTSM High School

 1st OF DECEMBER

-Romania’s National Day is celebrated in Liceul Teoretic Școala Mea with specific themes, activities and contests, such as: video collages, fashion parade of costumes made by students or outfits accessorized with an element of Romanian folk costume, photo contest ”Romania MEA in an image ”, general culture trivia contest about the history of Romania, folk dances with special guests.
+Romania’s National Day is celebrated at Liceul Teoretic Școala Mea through a variety of themed activities and contests, including video collages, a fashion parade featuring costumes created by students or outfits accessorised with traditional Romanian elements, a photo competition entitled “Romania MEA in an Image”, a general knowledge quiz about Romania’s history, and folk dances with special guests.
+The event is made even more special by the active involvement of parents from the PTA (Parent–Teacher Association).

 CHALLENGE DAY

-The Challenge Day program, dedicated to preparatory classes, means competitions in which students will team up with their own parents.
-They take place inside the school and last for 50-60 minutes.
-Beyond the recreational character, the program represents an opportunity to strengthen the child-parent relationship and an opportunity for parents to get to know their child’s teachers in non-formal settings.
+The Challenge Day programme, dedicated to preparatory classes, consists of fun competitions in which students team up with their parents.
+These activities take place within the school and last for approximately 50–60 minutes.
+Beyond their recreational nature, the programme provides a valuable opportunity to strengthen the parent–child bond and to help parents connect with their child’s teachers in a relaxed, non-formal environment.
+The purpose of the event is to foster meaningful parent–child relationships and to build mutual trust between parents, children, and teachers.

 HALLOWEEN PARTY

-Liceul Teoretic Școala Mea celebrates this international holiday with activities that foster collaboration while setting aside the traditional spooky elements.
-The day features creative approaches to learning, including relays, competitions, and imaginative scenarios that bring a sense of fun and vibrancy to the occasion.
+Liceul Teoretic Școala Mea marks this international occasion with activities that inspire collaboration and creativity, while moving away from the traditional spooky themes.
+The day features engaging learning experiences — from team relays and friendly competitions to imaginative scenarios — bringing joy, enthusiasm, and a strong sense of community to the celebration.

 DRAGOBETE